lucdew/catppuccin-tmux/README.md

 ##### Enable User

-By default, the `user` componenet is set to off.
+By default, the `user` component is set to off.
-It can be enabled by toggoling it on.
+It can be enabled by toggling it on.

 ```sh
 set -g @catppuccin_user "on"